hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-selects.md

 ## Nitro Selects

-A Nitro Select executes a SQL `SELECT` statement and models the resulting result set rows as objects with properties.
+A Nitro SELECT query executes a SQL `SELECT` statement and models the resulting result set rows as objects with properties.

 The names of the properties are automatically generated based on the resulting column names.
 The